casscadeofgraymatter/JavaScript/README.md

 # JavaScript-Algorithms-and-Data-Structures
 This repository contains my completed projects and exercises as part of my ongoing study and review of core JavaScript concepts, I worked through practical problems that reinforce JavaScript fundamentals, algorithmic thinking, and programming paradigms.
-Throughout the Summer of 2025, I’ll continue expanding this repository with new challenges, data manipulation tasks, and interactive projects.
+Throughout 2025, I’ll continue expanding this repository with new challenges, data manipulation tasks, and interactive projects.

 ## 🧰 Technologies & Concepts Covered:
 - JavaScript (ES6+)